What is Zapier?

-Select your second app, in this case Flodesk, and specify the action that you'd like to take.
+Select your second app, in this case, Flodesk, and specify the action that you'd like to take.
 Here, we'd like to create or update a subscriber in Flodesk.

 Customize the required fields, for example, select the segment where you'd like to add your new or updated subscriber.
-Also select any additional data that you'd like to import into Flodesk.
+Also choose any additional data that you'd like to import into Flodesk.
 In this example, I added not only the lead's email, but also their full name.

 Voila!
 You should be ready to test your Zap and make sure everything worked properly.